 Beta Alpha Psi is an international honorary and service organization for accounting, finance and information systems students.
 Beta Alpha Psi is recognized as a respected business community.
 The reputation of Beta Alpha Psi can open career opportunities, professional relationships, and help in developing skills essential to success beyond a student's college career.

-VP of Communications: Jessica Ras
+Co-President: Jessica Ras

 Faculty Advisor: Kathy Horton

 The Black Business Student Association, or BBSA, is Quinlan’s pre-professional program for all Black students interested in or actively participating in business.
 BBSA is a school-sponsored organization housed in the Quinlan Business School at Loyola University Chicago.
 Our goal is to function as a dynamic system that advances the black economy through empowering all Black student professionals at Loyola University Chicago.
 We aim to maintain the Loyola promise of preparing people to live extraordinary lives.
 Our mission is to support the black community at Loyola through opportunity facilitation.